haberdashPI/vscode-master-key/notes.md

 - require parsing to validate modes to be all negations or all positive mode specifications
 - add more to symmetric insert setup

+EDGE CASE: check that changing keybingings doesn't much with state (e.g. reset mode)

 wishlist:

+- would be nice if each key past the first shows up in a quick pick menu rather than just being a separate keybinding

+- would be nice if each key sequence that mapped to a *single* command could be added as a keybinding full keybinding for that command with a `when` clause that is never true; that way all single commands that are mapped can be looked up using the command palette.
+NOTE: this might not work because it could interfere with mappings that use shorter key sequences (e.g. I think VSCode might just sit around waiting for the subsequent keys, even if the binding doesn't apply?? will have to check this)

 - quick win: we really shouldn't allow macro recording inside of macro recording unless this is what a user explicitly requests, by default calling